Skip to main content

 • If you do throw rubbish in the bins on the island, check the signs and use the correct bin.

-• Please don’t add rubbish to overflowing bins.
+• Don’t add rubbish to overflowing bins.

 • If you’re coming to the island in your own boat, make sure that the contents of your boat are secure from wind and local birds.